Teradata/product-help/ServerMgmt/Release-14.04/Settings/Configure-Gateway-en.md

 1. First time?
 Click **Configure**.
 1. ServiceConnect already configured on this CMIC?
 Click **Add Gateway**.

-A red indicator means the system can't reach Axeda, typically because the CMIC doesn't have a network path to the Enterprise
+A red indicator means the system can't reach Axeda, typically because the CMIC doesn't have a network path to the Enterprise.